Riddrie: Prison and housing development

 The Riddrie area settlement was first intensively developed by the construction of Barlinnie prison in the 1880s, in the effort to relieve Glasgow's prison overcrowding.
 The 32 acre site was bought by the Scottish Prison Department for the purpose from Mr Wilson of Campbellfield.
 The farmstead was known as Barlinnie, and the surrounding land as Blairlenny.
 The name Barlinnie can be traced back as far as 1562.
-It combines Scottish Gaelic, 'blàr' (field) and 'làanach' (swampy).
+It combines Scottish Gaelic, "blàr" (field) and "lèanach" (swampy).

 Once the prison was built, it was surrounded by "farmland, mansion houses out to the Monkland Canal, except for an embryonic village at Riddrie Knowes".
-The Riddrie housing development of the 1920s of around 1,000 dwellings took place over a greenfield site (as shown in the Ordnance Survey for 1857–93).
+The Riddrie housing development of the 1920s of around 1,000 dwellings took place over a greenfield site (as shown in the Ordnance Survey for 1857–1893).
 The development was a response to the urgent need for additional housing following the First World War, and it was the first scheme to be completed on behalf of the City Council under the Addison Act.
 It was originally council housing (to a high specification for the time) and the properties were built with cavity insulation and electric provision.
 They were made available to respectable wage-earners who were known to be "people of good character".
-The development took place under the control of Glasgow City Council Director of Housing Peter Fyfe (active 1919-23).
+The development took place under the control of Glasgow City Council Director of Housing Peter Fyfe (active 1919–1923).
 Approximately 3,000 people moved in.
 The housing element of the Riddrie scheme was the first to be built, whereas the integrated envisaged church, library, school and cinema were subsequently created.